6 min read

 Troubleshooting

 “No TTRPG-relevant content found in the uploaded files.”
-Scrybe’s classifier decided nothing in the upload looked like campaign data.
+The importer’s classifier decided nothing in the upload looked like campaign data.
 Common causes: uploaded the wrong file, PDF is image-based (no extractable text), or the file really is just a grocery list.
 Check the file, or paste the raw text directly so it skips classification.

 Large imports feel expensive.
 Run the estimate first.
-If a 40-chunk cost is more than you want to spend, split the upload — import one book, character roster, or folder at a time.
+If a 40-chunk cost is more than you want to spend, split the upload.
+Import one book, character roster, or folder at a time.
 You can run imports in sequence; each one commits independently.

 Extraction failed partway through.
 The job reports failures in the status message.
 For transient errors (rate limits, network hiccups) just re-upload.
 For a malformed PDF or an unreadable spreadsheet, convert to a cleaner format and try again.

 The preview is missing something I know is in the file.
-Scrybe only extracts what is stated or strongly implied.
+The importer only extracts what is stated or strongly implied.
 If a character’s level is never written down, it won’t guess.
 You can fix these gaps inline in the preview before confirming, or edit the entity after import from your party page.

 I committed the preview and now I see junk entries.
 Use the normal edit and delete controls in your party, character sheets, and lore vault to clean up.
 Templates and instances are independent after creation, so removing a junk item from one inventory doesn’t affect other places that reference it.
 See Templates & Instances for the full model.

+My import is still processing and I want to close the tab.
 Go ahead.
 The extraction job runs on the server.
 Come back to /import in the same browser session and the preview will be waiting.

 Common Questions